optimald/pentara-app/docs/ONBOARDING_QUESTIONS.md

 What are the habits you fall into when stressed? (ghosting, resets, impatience, etc.)

-How do you want the voices to respond when you’re in that state? (gentle, direct, tactical, etc.)
+How do you want the voices to respond when you're in that state? (gentle, direct, tactical, etc.)

 Section 6 — Reset Protocol